-In fact, during our own Alumni Weekend, a recent college grad shared that he was never fully happy at his college because it never felt like home.
+A recent college grad shared that he was never fully happy at his college because it never felt like home.
 But the truth of the matter is that college is not supposed to be like high school or home.

 So, don’t focus on that.
 Instead, focus on finding what makes your new home great for you.
-It may be the new-found freedom and independence to choose your courses; it may be that a larger school translates to greater diversity, and you are finding not just one or two kids like you, but a whole community.
+It may be the newfound freedom and independence to choose your courses; it may be that a larger school translates to greater diversity, and you are finding not just one or two kids like you, but a whole community.

-Regarding the food, orientation, the bathrooms, the dorms, the town or city, etc. Take in each aspect of your college and be open to what makes it unique.
+Finally, don’t fall prey to comparisons regarding the food, orientation, the bathrooms, the dorms, the town or city, etc. Take in each aspect of your college and be open to what makes it unique.